 Benefits of activated charcoal

-Relieves gas and bloating
+2. Relief from gas and everyday bloating

 After digesting foods like beans, bacteria in your body break down the cellulose, generating some less-than-optimal byproducts like gas or liquid stools.
 Charcoal enters the digestive tract and counteracts this process by binding to byproducts and easing these digestive issues.

-Binds to toxins
+3. Binds to toxins

 When to use activated charcoal